Descriptors

 comments for said message or field.

 One might imagine storing the location spans and comments inline in each descriptor Protobuf message.
-But that would make each message larger even when no source code info is present (at least in most languages, where the fields are laid out into a struct in memory and take up space even if they are all null or empty).
+But that would make each message larger even when no source code info is present (at least in most languages, where the fields are laid out into a struct in memory and take up space even if they're all null or empty).
 It also makes stripping source code info more complicated and error-prone: every element in the hierarchy must be visited to clear out these fields.

 separate field on